UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 ## Authentication

-In order to authenticate with Terraform you will need to have valid Service Principal Name (SPN) - how to create one is described in [Prerequisites](#prerequisites).
+In order to authenticate with Terraform you will need to have a valid Service Principal Name (SPN) - how to create one is described in [Prerequisites](#prerequisites).

 > [!NOTE]
-> You only need your Service Principal Name (SPN) to be assigned to Azure Stack subscription despite what official Terraform documentation says.
+> You only need your Service Principal Name (SPN) to be assigned to your Azure Stack subscription, despite what official Terraform documentation says.

 The process of authentication can be handled in one of two ways, either as **Environment Variables** or in the **Provider Block**.

-[Environment Variables Option](#example-of-environment-variables) - you can create your **terraform plan** by putting only the plan itself into `example.tf` and then keep `variables.tf` separately.
-You have to declare the actual values in `terraform.tfvars` file.
-It is this file that you will need to populate with your actual credential details.
+[Environment Variables Option](#example-of-environment-variables) - you can create your **terraform plan** by putting only the plan itself into `example.tf` and then keep `variables.tf` separate.
+You have to declare the actual values in the `terraform.tfvars` file.
+This is the file that you will need to populate with your actual credential details.

 > [!NOTE]
-> You can also put content of `variables.tf` in the `example.tf` at the top of the file.
+> You can also put the content of `variables.tf` in the `example.tf` at the top of the file.

-[Provider Block Option](#example-of-provider-block) - you can create your **terraform plan** by putting everything in one `example.tf` file which then contains your Provider settings explicitly in said plan.
+[Provider Block Option](#example-of-provider-block) - you can create your **terraform plan** by putting everything in one `example.tf` file, which then contains your Provider settings explicitly in said plan.

 Official [Variables Guide](https://www.terraform.io/intro/getting-started/variables.html)